0xbitcoin/0xbitcoin-miner/README.md

 Solves proof of work to mine supported ERC20 tokens.

+## Update 1.3.0 - Pool Mining

+The first working pool for 0xBTC has launched and it is loaded as the default pool source for this new update!
+Simply open the miner, create a new ethereum account within, and run the command 'pool mine' to start mining!
+No gas fees required.

 #### Linux
 1. Download [/dist/linux/0xbtcminer-linux](https://github.com/0xbitcoin/0xbitcoin-miner/raw/master/dist/0xbtcminer-linux.zip) and unzip
 2. Unzip the project and double click on the file '0xbtcminer-linux' to run